ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 ```bash
 ftp.request.command == "USER"
 ```
-Use this for filter for filtering the USER packets.
+Use this for filter for filtering the PASS packets.
 ```bash
 ftp.request.command == "PASS"
 ```
-#### Q3: What was the user's last username and password that tried to login to frp server?
+#### Q3: What was the user's last username and password that tried to login to ftp server?
 (Format: username:password)

-It's same as [Task 4](#task-4) [Question 2](#q2-what-was-the-users-first-username-and-password-that-tried-to-login-to-frp-server-format-usernamepassword) just figure out whuch one was the first one anjd last one by yourself.
+It's same as [Task 4](#task-4) [Question 2](#q2-what-was-the-users-first-username-and-password-that-tried-to-login-to-frp-server-format-usernamepassword) just figure out whuch one was the first one and last one by yourself.

-#### Q4: What was the user's last username and password that tried to login to frp server?
-(Format: username:password)
+#### Q4: How many files were downloaded from the FTP server?

 Use this filter to see the packtes that where captured when dowloading the files in FTP
 ```bash